CoderCruz/full-stack-review/README.md

 ##Instructions
 Once forked and cloned
-go into project and run npm install, to download dependencies create a .envfile in the root of your backend folder and add a variable for your PORT and ATLAS_URI label them as such run npm run dev in your backend to start serve run npm run dev in frontend to start react project
+-go into project and run npm install, to download dependencies -create a .envfile in the root of your backend folder and add a variable for your PORT and -ATLAS_URI label them as such -run npm run dev in your backend to start serve
+-run npm run dev in frontend to start react project